nhatminh/nhatminh.github.io/_posts/2024-10-28-eastern-science.md

 I continue for a while with guitar and learn some experience of melodies.
 Here I feel the beauty is also in melody, which is also nonsense to my logical mindset.
 It seems I started living with two different views of life sense beauty (maths, equations) as well as nonsense beauty (light, melody)

-The best lesson I learned so far is that things can be viewed and experienced by sense as well as nonsense.
+The best lesson I learned so far is that things can be viewed and experienced by Sense as well as Nonsense.
-Being a little artistic scientist enables me to start viewing things with a more open mindset
+Being a little artistic scientist enables me to start viewing things with a more Open Mindset.

 This journey finally comes with a new idea for the philosophy of democratized learning (sense-nonsense reasons).
 I extended my journey to philosophy and looked for analogies from physics, biology, and chemistry patterns to explore what actual system behaviors of distributed AIs.